 - Bachelor of Business in Supply Chain Management / Master of Business Administration

 Study Abroad allows students to complement and enhance their classroom instruction by experiencing the culture and language of a host country.
-Through WIU’s Office of Study Abroad, students can participate in a wide variety of educational programs located in more than 60 countries worldwide.
-There are many programs that take place over Spring and Winter breaks or in the Summer, or students may choose to participate in semester- or year-long programs.
+Through WIU’s Office of Study Abroad and Outreach, students can participate in a wide variety of educational programs located in more than 60 countries worldwide.
+Many programs take place over Spring and Winter breaks or in the Summer, or students may choose to participate in semester- or year-long programs.
 Many Study Abroad programs are comparable in cost to studying on WIU’s Illinois campuses, and financial aid and scholarships are available to qualified students.
 Undergraduate students may participate in a Study Abroad program if they are in good academic and judicial standing, have a cumulative GPA of 2.5 or better, and have completed 12 s.h. of undergraduate work at WIU.
 Internships and service learning programs are also available.
 Certain programs may have additional eligibility criteria.
-For more information about Study Abroad at WIU, please contact the Office of Study Abroad at (309) 298-2504 or go to study abroad.
+For more information about Study Abroad at WIU, please contact the Office of Study Abroad and Outreach at (309) 298-2504 or go to wiu.edu/studyabroad .

 Western’s English as a Second Language (WESL) Institute, accredited by the Commission on English Language Program Accreditation, provides an intensive program in academic English for international students who are preparing to enter an American college or university, as well as for others needing ESL services.
 The WESL curriculum is designed and taught by professional faculty to prepare students academically, socially, and culturally for success as University students.
 The English as a Second Language Program is offered during the Spring, Summer, and Fall semesters.
 It consists of three levels of instruction: Foundation, Intermediate, and University Preparation.
 Upon arrival, students take the WESL English Placement Test and are thereby placed in the appropriate level of English study or directly into the University.
 The WESL program consists of two 16-week semesters which follow the WIU academic calendar, and a ten-week Summer session.
 For additional information on WESL, please go to wiu.edu/international.